 There are a couple of restaurants on the way to the fort else its a desolate road leading to the fort with no buildings or houses on either side.

-To reach the fort premises one needs to hike for about 10 minutes.
+The Chapora Fort was constructed by Adil Shah of Bijapur on the site of an ancient fort in 1617.
+It is located in Bardez about 22 km from Panaji.
 There is a parking space at the base of the fort.
+To reach the fort you need to climb up the hill from the parking for about 10 minutes or hike your way up from Vagator beach.
 The route to the fort is lined with small shops selling bottled water, fruits, and coconut water.

 SANCTUARIES AND GARDENS